ngohuudang/ngohuudang/README.md

 ### Hi 👋 , I'm Ngo Huu Dang

-- I’m currently a Junior at Ho Chi Minh University of Science
+- I’m a Senior at Ho Chi Minh University of Science
 - I'm developing myself every day, improving my knowledge and skills of programming to become a highly qualified data scientist